interpretable/install/README.md

 - Seeding the db with the default cards/thematic/machines
 - Install the api php dependencies with composer
 - Generate the laravel APP_KEY

+## VPN Setup
+For experimentation purpose a VPN is used to access to the machines (ssh and monitoring)
+### Configuration
+Load your openvpn certificat trough ubuntu nm-connection-editor Launch a command prompt and type
+> nm-connection-editor
+Click on the add button bottem left and select **Import a saved VPN configuration** Load your VPN configuration

+Once loaded and connected chose (always on the nm-connection-editor) the network you'r using and click on the cog on the bottom left of the window go to **General** tab and select always connect to vpn and the VPN you've added

 TODO
 - Set a Machine id in global variables